theKashey/resolveQuire/README.md

 var helper1 = require("stuff/helper1"); // found in project root
 ```

-Next you have 100500 files, all having same deps, and you want your unit tests to mock every dependancy they have.
+Next you have 100500 files, all having same deps, and you want your unit tests to mock every dependency they have.
 ```js
  var mockedModule = proxyquire.load('../moduleN.js',{
   './module1.js':{}, // will not passs